 Hair Loss Causes & Treatment

 Hair loss, or alopecia, is a troubling affliction for men and women of all ages, including children.
 It may present as thinning of the scalp hair, or as patches that are completely bald.
 Shedding may occur suddenly or slowly over time.
-Hair loss may accompany changes to the underlying skin of the scalp, but in many cases it does not.
+Hair loss may accompany changes to the underlying skin of the scalp, but in many cases, it does not.
+A number of conditions can cause you to lose hair; fortunately, hair loss treatment can help.
+Effective treatment begins with a hair loss evaluation to determine why you are losing your hair.

 What causes hair loss?